Bačka Palanka: History

 In the second half of the 19th century, the German population became more numerous than the Serbian.
-According to the 1910 census, the population of Stara Palanka was mostly Serb, while populations of Nova Palanka and Nemačka Palanka were mostly German.
+According to the 1910 census, the population of Stara Palanka was mostly Serb, while populations of Nova Palanka and Nemačka Palanka were mostly German (Donauschwaben).
+A large number of them immigrated to North America both before and after World War II.
+Trenton, New Jersey was the most popular settling place for these German Palankaers.

 The city was under Habsburg administration until 1918, when it became part of the Kingdom of Serbs, Croats and Slovenes (later renamed as Yugoslavia).
 During the World War II (from 1941 to 1944), it was under Axis (Horty Hungary) occupation.
 In 1944, one part of Bačka Palanka's citizens of German ethnicity left the city, together with the defeated German army.
 As a consequence of the war, the site of a post-World War II work camp for the remaining ethnic Germans (Donauschwaben) was formed here under a new communist administration.
-After the work camps were dissolved (in 1948), the remaining German population was expelled from Yugoslavia.
+After the work camps were dissolved (in 1948), the remaining German population was expelled from Yugoslavia in an ethnic cleansing.
 To replace the Germans, 3,609 (mostly Serb) colonists were settled in the town after World War II.
 Most of them originated from Bosnia and Herzegovina.

 During the 1990s, about 5,000 refugees from Croatia and Bosnia moved to Bačka Palanka because of the Yugoslav wars.
 During the NATO bombing in 1999, Bačka Palanka was bombed by NATO twice, on 2 and 27 April.
 On both occasions the target was the Ilok–Bačka Palanka Bridge.
 It was only damaged, but not destroyed.

 In 2002, 4 tons of fish stew were cooked at Kaloš Čarda at the Bager Lake in Bačka Palanka and it entered the Guinness Book of Records.